maybeetree/treeup/README.md

 on login.
 For containers.

 ### fcitx-mozc
-Fcitx and mozv configuration to type in English, Russian, and Japanese
+Fcitx and mozv configuration to type in English, Russian, and Japanese.
+Adds `:FcitxThingy` command to nvim, which, when activated, automatically switches between English and other languages when you switch between normal and insert mode
+(stolen from archwiki).

 ### force-busybox
 Not used.
 Use busybox for all coreutils

 ### git
-My git config with some aliases and basic rules for git-annex
+My git config with some aliases, scripts, and basic rules for git-annex

 ### i3lock
-Lock the screen using i2lock and xss-lock
+Lock the screen using i3lock and xss-lock

 ### ibus-anthy
 Same as `fcitx-mozc` for when neither fcitx nor mozc are available